gitarahmany/library_management_system/README.md

 Library Management System (Flask + SQLite)

 This is a beginner-friendly “Library Management System” that is  built using Flask, SQLite, and SQLAlchemy.
-It supports user authentication, book management (CRUD), search, and book check-in/check-out functionality.
+It supports user authentication, book management, search, and book check-in/check-out functionality.

 Features:
 -  User Registration and Login